MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/quickstart-set-up-an-infrastructure.md

 ## Configure one domain account in Active Directory

 - Create one domain account in your Active Directory.
 The domain account is a typical Active Directory account (it can be a non-admin account).
-This account will be used to join the Management Servers (that will, in the future, be automatically created by Aquila) to your existing domain.
+This account will be used to join the Management Servers to your existing domain.
 - Ensure that this account has the [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain) to join other servers to your domain.
 - You can use an existing domain account if it has these [permissions](/windows/security/threat-protection/security-policy-settings/add-workstations-to-domain).